Jump to the content of the page

 ASTM F1717

-ASTM F1717, “Standard Test Methods for Spinal Implant Constructs in a Vertebrectomy Model” describes static test methods for fatigue tests on spinal implants in a vertebrectomy model.
+ASTM F1717, “Standard Test Methods for Spinal Implant Constructs in a Vertebrectomy Model” describes static test methods and methods for fatigue tests on spinal implants in a vertebrectomy model.

 A vertebrectomy is considered the worst case scenario.
 Therefore, the spinal implant assembly is tested in this least favorable test configuration (vertebrectomy model).
 The spinal implants are mounted on two test blocks made of ultra-high molecular weight polyethylene (UHMWPE).
 The gap between the test blocks is defined and simulates the absence of a vertebral body.